 Young Inspiring Explorers™ Summit 2019

-William Pike says it was incredible to give Kiwi kids an opportunity to learn more about the history of Antarctica, its wildlife, science and importance to the world today.
+The Summit was a great opportunity for the students to learn more about the history of Antarctica, its wildlife, science and importance to the world today.